jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/ldap.md

 - LDAP server accessible from the Kubernetes cluster where your Jenkins instance will live.

 - Credentials to a manager account in your AD.
-The Jenkins operator will use this account to authenticate with Jenkins for health checks, seed jobs, etc.
+Jenkins Operator will use this account to authenticate with Jenkins for health checks, seed jobs, etc.

 ## Steps